 Then you write a MapReduce program having some logic to process that data.
-You package your code as a jar and that packaged code is transferred to nodes.
-That way your MapReduce code work on the part of the file (HDFS block that resides on the node where code is running) and process data in parallel.
+You package your code as a jar and that packaged code is transferred to DataNodes where data blocks are stored.
+That way your MapReduce code work on the part of the file (HDFS block that resides on the node where code is running) and processes data in parallel.

 Other advantage is that rather than sending data to code (like traditional programming where data is fetched from DB server) you send the code to data.
 Obviously data is much larger in size so that way Hadoop uses network bandwidth more proficiently.